yormy/tripwire-laravel/docs/v1/guide/basic/configuration.md

 # Configuration

 You can get notified whenever there is a block added.
-This notification can be by email or by slack.
+This notification can be by email and/or by slack.
-In the configuration you can specify the destinations.
-The destination can be either a single email/slack notification or you can send it to multiple destinations Another option is that you listen to the ```TripwireBlockedEvent``` event and handle notifications yourself

 ## Email notifications
 ```php